s3364859/CPT331/README.md

  - The -d switch drops and recreates the database
  - The -x switch imports the data inside all the XML documents
  - The -k switch imports the data inside all the KML documents
+ - More information is available on this below
 6. Go and make a sanger - the import will take a while (15-30 minutes)
+ - You may need to adjust the app's connection string values to point to your SQL Server instance

 You should now be good to go!

+## Migrator Console App - Importing Data
+The migrator console app can be used to drop or create the database, run migrations, and also to import KML and XML data sources.

+The migrator console app supports the following switches:
+ - -d: drop and create the Database
+ - -k: import KML Data
+ - -s: use simple transaction log when creating the database.
+Recommended for development databases
+ - -x: import XML Data

+Examples:
+ - Create a fresh database: CPT331.Data.Migration -d True
+ - Load all KML files into an existing database: CPT331.Data.Migration -d False -k ALL
+ - Load NSW XML data into an existing database: CPT331.Data.Migration -d False -x NSW
+ - Load NSW and VIC XML data into an existing database: CPT331.Data.Migration -d False -x NSW,VIC

+Note that using the 'ALL' value with the -k and -x switches is rewritten to a list of supported parsers of the appropriate type as defined by ParserFactory.SupportedKmlParserNames and ParserFactory.SupportedXmlParserNames.